aws-solutions/aws-control-tower-customizations/README.md

 * AWS Connector for GitHub
   * Under **Repository access**, select **Only select repositories** and select only the repository you created earlier.
   * Select **Save**
-* Make a note of the Code Connections ARN, as you'll need to provide this when deploying the AWS CloudFormation stack.
+* Note the Code Connections ARN - you'll need it when deploying the CloudFormation stack.

+### Deploying the CloudFormation Stack
 * Download the `custom-control-tower-initiation.template` from the root of this repository.
 * Create a new AWS CloudFormation stack, using the `custom-control-tower-initiation.template` above.
  * Under **AWS CodePipeline Source**